Battle of Taegu: Taegu

-In the meantime, Eighth Army commander Lieutenant General Walton Walker had established Taegu as the Eighth Army's headquarters.
+In the meantime, Eighth Army commander Lieutenant general Walton Walker had established Taegu as the Eighth Army's headquarters.
 Right at the center of the Pusan Perimeter, Taegu stood at the entrance to the Naktong River valley, an area where KPA forces could advance in large numbers in close support.
 The natural barriers provided by the Naktong River to the south and the mountainous terrain to the north converged around Taegu, which was also the major transportation hub and last major South Korean city aside from Pusan itself to remain in UN hands.
-From south to north, the city was defended by the 1st Cavalry Division and the ROK 1st and 6th Divisions of ROK II Corps.
+From south to north, the city was defended by the 1st Cavalry Division and the ROKA 1st and 6th Divisions of ROKA II Corps.
 The 1st Cavalry Division was spread out along a long line along the Naktong River to the south, with its 5th and 8th Cavalry Regiments holding a 24 km line along the river south of Waegwan, facing west.
 The 7th Cavalry Regiment held position to the east in reserve, along with artillery forces, ready to reinforce anywhere a crossing could be attempted.
-The ROK 1st Division held a northwest-facing line in the mountains immediately north of the city while the ROK 6th Division held position to the east, guarding the narrow valley holding the Kunwi road into the Pusan Perimeter area.
+The ROKA 1st Division held a northwest-facing line in the mountains immediately north of the city while the ROK 6th Division held position to the east, guarding the narrow valley holding the Kunwi road into the Pusan Perimeter area.

 Five KPA divisions amassed to oppose the UN at Taegu.
 From south to north, the 10th, 3rd, 15th, 13th, and 1st Divisions occupied a wide line encircling Taegu from Tuksong-dong and around Waegwan to Kunwi.
 The KPA planned to use the natural corridor of the Naktong valley from Sangju to Taegu as its main axis of attack for the next push south, so the divisions all eventually moved through this valley, crossing the Naktong at different areas along the low ground.
 Elements of the 105th Armored Division also supported the attack.

 Battle

 On the night of August 4 to 5, the KPA 13th Division began crossing the Naktong River at Naktong-ni, 40 mi northwest of Taegu.
-The crossing was not discovered until August 5 when ROK artillery and mortar fire was called on the crossing.
+The crossing was not discovered until August 5 when ROKA artillery and mortar fire was called on the crossing.
 Over the course of three nights, KPA soldiers from the division's three regiments crossed the river on rafts or by wading, carrying their weapons and equipment over their heads.
-The entire division was across by August 7, and assembling several miles from the ROK 1st Division's prepared defenses.
+The entire division was across by August 7, and assembling several miles from the ROKA 1st Division's prepared defenses.

 At the same time, the KPA 1st Division crossed the river on barges between Hamch'ang and Sangju, in the ROK 6th Division's sector from August 6 to 8.
-This attack was discovered quickly by US reconnaissance planes and the KPA 1st Division was immediately engaged by the ROK forces.
+This attack was discovered quickly by US reconnaissance planes and the KPA 1st Division was immediately engaged by the ROKA forces.
 The two divisions locked in battle around Kunwi until August 17, with the KPA division facing stubborn resistance, heavy air attacks, and heavy casualties.